MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 ### Parent labels and their sublabels

-The Azure Information Protection client (classic) doesn't support configurations that specify a parent label that has sublabels.
+The Azure Information Protection classic client doesn't support configurations that specify a parent label that has sublabels.
 These configurations include specifying a default label, and a label for recommended or automatic classification.
 When a label has sublabels, you can specify one of the sublabels but not the parent label.

 For parity, the Azure Information Protection unified labeling client also doesn't support applying parent labels that have sublabels, even though you can select these labels in the admin centers.
 In this scenario, the Azure Information Protection unified labeling client will not apply the parent label.